turingschool/backend-curriculum-site/module3/lessons/getting_started_with_fetch.md

 ### Learning Goals

 *   Understand the difference between synchronous and asynchronous operations
-*   Make all CRUD functionality fetch requests.
-*   Access APIs from client side JavaScript using standard HTTP verbs.
+*   Access APIs from client side JavaScript using the Fetch API.
 *   Explain the difference between client-side and server-side.

 ## JavaScript Refresh
 Talk with a partner about the following:

 * How do you declare and assign a variable?
-* How do you access the developer tools in your browser?
+* What tools are available for debugging in JavaScript?
-* What are two debugging tools?
+* How are functions declared in JavaScript?
-  (Think, what is similar to puts and pry?)

 ### Variables

 Variables are declared with `var <variableName>` in `camelCase`.
-ES6 introduced the keywords `let` or `const`, which behave slightly differently, but we won't get into that today.
+ES6 introduced the keywords `let` or `const` which behave slightly differently, but we won't get into that today.

 ### Debugging in Javascript

 Debugging JavaScript is a different beast than debugging Ruby.
-Because JS is run entirely in the browser, the technique for troubleshooting broken code is more complicated than `binding.pry`.
+Because JavaScript is run entirely in the browser, the technique for troubleshooting broken code is more complicated than `binding.pry`.
 Luckily, modern browsers are aware of this and give us a collection of options for digging into your code.

 #### 1. Developer Tools